Umutyenerkara/Getting-and-Cleaning-Data-Assignment/README.md

 _summary.csv_

 Independent tidy set as a CSV file describing the average of each variable for each activity and each subject.

+##Important

+For script to work, the locations of files in "UCI HAR Dataset" directory should be same as the original directory.